Why Should I Purchase An AED?

 AEDs are EASY

-- These machines are designed for people without medical training.
+- AED’s are designed for people without medical training.

 AEDs are EFFECTIVE

-- If you put an AED on a patient within the first few minutes of a sudden collapse, her chance of survival could be higher than 80%.
+If you put an AED on a patient within the first few minutes of a sudden collapse, their chance of survival could be higher than 80%.

 Frontline Health LLC can provide quotes and guidance for purchasing these lifesaving devices.
 For more information, please contact Shane Woodall at 212-983-5389 or firstname.lastname@example.org or www.frontlinehealth.com